AKulk2025/NYC-Property-Sales-Analysis/README.md

 # NYC-Property-Sales-Analysis
 Exploring NYC Property Sales data and looking at the relationships between different features using Pandas and Matplotlib.
+Additionally, there is a linear regression model built from scratch.

 ## Features
 - Cleaned and filtered out unusable data (ex. removing null values and outliers)